When the stars of geekdom align

 It wasn't always this way, though.
 When we were kids, we threw things in a mixing bowl and played the way we wanted to.
 We weren't afraid to mix and match our fandoms back then, and we let a great deal slide that we would consider unthinkable now.
 It was as we grew older that we learned to compartmentalize and separate the corn, peas, and mashed potatoes.
 But deep down, we're all still entertaining what-ifs regarding those things we love, and to us, it sometimes seems like all these things exist in one big universe—planets, waiting to be visited.
 We shouldn't be ashamed about the planet we want to live on, and we shouldn't be derisive towards others for where they decide to hang their hats either.
 Instead, we should be celebrating.
 With gusto.

-So perhaps the answer is not to try and find something we can all agree on, but instead to all agree on something.
+So perhaps the answer isn’t to try and find something we can all agree on, but instead to all agree on something.
 And that, friends and comrades, is where May 25^6 comes in.
 If we let it, it can be a day for all of us to celebrate all of those things that make us weird.
-Together we can make it more than an event for the diehard, like conventions sometimes are.
+Together, we can make it more than an event for the diehard, like conventions sometimes are.
 We can make it a day for all of us.
 Normal people may never understand what we celebrate, but they should certainly know why.

 Remember